 In re GWG Holdings, Inc. Case No. 22-90032 (MI) (Bankr.
 S.D.
 Tex.)
 Chapter 11 Topic Summary / Description Former Judge Jones's Role Mediator Case Timeline & Other Key Dates April 20, 2022 - the Debtors file for chapter 11 relief May 10, 2022 - the Debtors seek to retain JW [Dkt.
 No. 211] June 15, 2022 - the Court approves the Debtors' request to retain JW [Dkt.
 No. 410] December 1, 2022 - the Debtors file their Chapter 11 Plan of Reorganization [Dkt.
 No. 1134] January 5, 2023 - the Court enter an Order appointing former Judge Jones as mediator [Dkt.
 No. 1323] June 20, 2023 - the Court enters the Confirmation Order [Dkt.
 No. 1952] August 1, 2023 - the Plan goes effective and the Debtors emerge from bankruptcy [Dkt.
 No. 1358] August 21, 2023 - JW files its final fee application [Dkt.
-No. 2158] JW's Retention & Fee Applications Role.
+No. 2158] IW's Retention & Fee Applications Role.
 JW was retained as co-counsel and conflicts counsel to the Debtors.
 Kirkland & Ellis served as lead restructuring counsel.
 Application.
 JW's retention application was approved without objection by the U.S. Trustee or any party in interest.
 Final Fee Application.
-JW's final fee application remains pending JW seeks: • Compensation in the amount of \$801,232.50 • Reimbursement of expenses in the amount of \$59,972.91 Ms. Freeman's fees account for \$228,572.81 of this total amount.
+JW's final fee application remains pendim JW seeks: Compensation in the amount of \$801,232.50 Reimbursement of expenses in the amount of \$59,972.91 Ms. Freeman's fees account for \$228,572.81 of this total amount.
 Relevant Case Facts The Court found that the Mediation Agreement constituted a good faith compromise and settlement between the Debtors and certain parties.
 See Confirmation Order, ¶ 30.
 Further, the Court found that the Plan Settlements were in the best interests of the Debtors, the Estates, and Holders of Claims and Interests and were fair, equitable, and reasonable.
 Id.
 The Plan was overwhelmingly supported by Classes 3, 4.
 8 & 9.
 See Dkt.
 No. 1893.
 Releases & Injunction Provisions Releases.
 JW is a Released Party under the Plan.
 See Plan, Arts.
 I.A.162, VIII.C; Confirmation Order, ¶¶ S, 32.
 Injunction.
-The Plan's release provisions are enforced by an injunction that prohibits commencing or continuing in any manner any action or other proceeding of any kind on account of or in connection with or with respect to any of the claims or interests released hereunder.
+The Plan's release provisions are enforced by an injunction that prohibits commencing or continuing in any manner an action or other proceeding of any kind on account of or in connection with or with respect to any of the claims or interests released hereunder.
 See Plan, Art.
 VIII.G; Confirmation Order, ¶¶ U, 32.
-Other Relevant Facts & Plan Provisions • The Confirmation Order provides that "[u]pon the Confirmation Date, any requirement that Professionals and Ordinary Course Professionals comply with sections 327 through 331 and 1103 of the Bankruptcy Code, the Interim Compensation Order, or the Ordinary Course Professionals Order, in seeking retention or compensation for services rendered after such date shall terminate" See Plan, Art.
+Other Relevant Facts & Plan Provisions • The Confirmation Order provides that "[u]pon the Confirmation Professionals comply with sections 327 through 331 and 1103 o Ordinary Course Professionals Order, in seeking retention or con Plan, Art.
 II.B.4.

 In re GWG Holdings, Inc. Case No. 22-90032 (MI) (Bankr.
 S.D.
 Tex.)
-Chapter 11 Topic Summary / Description • The mediation parties included: (a) the Debtors; (b) the Independent Directors; (c) the Bondholder Committee; (d) Ben; (e) L Bond Management LLC; (f) the Ad Hoc Group of Broker/Dealers; (g) the securities class action plaintiffs through their counsel; and (h) Paul Capital Advisors through its counsel.
+Chapter 11 Topic Summary / Description • The mediation parties included : (a) the Debtors; (b) the Independent Directors; (c) the Bondholder Committee; (d) Ben; (e) L Bond Management LLC; (f) the Ad Hoc Group of Broker/Dealers; (g) the securities class action plaintiffs through their counsel; and (h) Paul Capital Advisors through its counsel.